-This article will detail why this is the case, and how it’s possible to improve the overall appearance of your back through exercise.
+This article will detail why this is the case and how it’s possible to improve the overall appearance of your back through exercise.
 But first, let’s understand fat.

 Subcutaneous fat is stored under the skin and makes up most of the body’s fat storage.
-Visceral fat is the fat that surrounds internal organs and is associated most strongly with malignancies related to cardiovascular disease, diabetes, and metabolic syndromes.
-Fat is stored largely in fat cells called adipocytes which make up adipose tissue.
+Visceral fat surrounds internal organs and is associated most strongly with malignancies related to cardiovascular disease, diabetes, and metabolic syndromes.
+Fat is mainly stored in fat cells called adipocytes, which make up adipose (or fatty) tissue.

-Subcutaneous fat is the fat that contributes to a less than appealing physique, and so this will be the focus of discussion moving forward.
+Subcutaneous fat is the fat that contributes to a less than appealing physique, so this will be the focus of discussion moving forward.
 Back fat is essentially just subcutaneous fat that sits under the skin of the back.

-To complete this exercise correctly you will need to sit up straight and pull only through the arms and back without changing the position of the rest of your body.
+To complete this exercise correctly, you will need to sit up straight and pull only through the arms and back without changing the position of the rest of your body.
 If you need to lurch back to bring the weight in, the weight is too heavy!

 Scapula depression is a related movement where the idea is to minimize the engagement of the upper trapezius.
 To better understand this movement, you will need to lift your shoulders up as high as possible without lifting your arms.
 You should look like a turtle hiding its head in its shell!
-Now lower your shoulders as much as possible – typically you should be able to lower them below their typical resting position.
+Now lower your shoulders as much as possible – typically, you should be able to lower them below their typical resting position.
 This is scapula depression.

 While performing the seated row, as with every back exercise to follow, it’s imperative that the scapula is both retracted and depressed during muscle engagement in both the concentric and eccentric phases of every exercise.
 If you’re struggling with these movements, you should consider professional coaching as the incorrect engagement of the back can lead to injury.

 This is a dumbbell exercise that can really get the rhomboids going!
-This exercise can be done either standing or leaning over a bench and requires the back to be parallel to the ground.
+This exercise can be done either by standing or leaning over a bench and requires the back to be parallel to the ground.
 The back is engaged as the dumbbell is pulled vertically up against gravity.
-For newcomers to this exercise or for those wanting to lift heavier, it is recommended that a bench is used for increased stability.
+For newcomers to this exercise or for those wanting to lift heavier, it is recommended that a bench be used for increased stability.